echosa/att/Readme.md

 $ att upgrade # Update and upgrade all packages in all managers
 $ att clean # Clean packages in all managers
 ```

+Note: Only package managers that are installed on your system will attempt to run, in order to reduce output and noise.